 This makes it much easier and safer for new players to approach the game without feeling overwhelmed.
 For quests in the game, don’t leave any quest for later on.
 This targets explicitly side quests.

 Armor and weapons in TW3 Wild Hunt have limited durability.
-For this, you need to ensure that the durability is high enough.
-So neither your armor nor your weapon break during combat.
-If they do, your armor stops providing any protection, and your weapons deal very low damage.
+For this, you need to ensure that the durability factor for your gear is high enough so that neither your armor nor your weapon breaks during combat.
+If they do, your armor stops providing any protection, and your weapons deal very low damage, thus limiting your chances of survival in The Witcher 3

 To keep yourself safe, you should always carry a few repair kits for weapons and armor.
 You can repair them at any time, and the better variant of the repair kit you have, the more durability you can return by using the kit.